AceRNorth/gdsims-gui/README.md

    brew install git-lfs
    ```

-2. Navigate to your chosen directory and clone the repository:
+2. Navigate to your chosen directort and clone the repository:
    ```bash
    cd /Users/username/Documents/
    git clone https://github.com/AceRNorth/GDSiMS.git
    ```
    Note: Mac users must clone the repository.
 ZIP downloading will not work due to the way the large .dmg file has been stored on GitHub.

-3. Open the ```dist_mac/``` directory and run the ```GDSiMS.dmg``` file.
+3. Open your chosen folder on the Finder and click on the ```dist_mac``` folder and then on the ```GDSiMS.dmg``` file.

    i.
-The .dmg file will open a prompt, asking you to drag the GDSiMS application into your Applications directory.
-This will install it as an app onto your system, and you can open the app via the Applications directory.
+The .dmg file will open a prompt, asking you to drag the GDSiMS application into your Applications directory (you have to physically drag the icon into the other icon).
+This will install it as an app onto your system, and you can then find the app in your Applications folder using the Finder and click to run it.

    ![install_mac_drag_app](https://github.com/user-attachments/assets/64ff68e2-5e6a-47ed-bbf1-b38f88fd53bb)